jorgef/fsharpreactivepatterns/docs/content/messaging-channels.md

 ##Point-to-Point Channel

-When an actor sends a message to another specific actor, it is using a Point-to-Point Channel.
+The Point-to-Point Channel enables one actor to send messages to another specific actor.
+When using Akka.NET this is achieved using the actor's reference.

 ```fsharp
 let actorA actorB (mailbox: Actor<_>) =